AmyFong82/piggy-bank-jsProject/README.md

 # piggy-bank-jsProject
-A digital piggy bank app for toddlers
+A digital piggy bank app for toddlers.